HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 ## CDN providers

 CDN providers can generally be classified into two segments:
-1. **Generic CDNs** – Providers that offer a wide range of content delivery services to suit various use cases, including Akamai, Cloudflare, CloudFront, and Fastly.
+1. **Generic CDNs** – Providers that offer a wide range of content delivery services to suit various use cases, including Akamai, Cloudflare, Amazon CloudFront, and Fastly.
 2. **Purpose-built CDNs** – Providers tailored to specific platforms or use cases, such as Netlify and WordPress.

 Generic CDNs address broad market needs with offerings that include: